 - Trade show expenses

-Contract expenses must be matched against the terms of the contract rather than a PO.
+You match contract expenses against the terms of the contract rather than a PO.
 This necessitates more involved non PO invoice procedures and approval process.

 Non PO Invoices and Approvals

-Unlike a PO invoice, a non-PO invoice will not be pre-approved in a purchase order.
+A non-PO invoice is not pre-approved in a purchase order.

-Therefore, non-PO invoices need to go through an invoice approval process within the buying organization before being paid.
+Therefore, non-PO invoices go through an invoice approval process within an organization before being paid.